CornellLabofOrnithology/ebirdst/README.md

 Vignette
 --------

-Please see the vignette for full examples of how to use the package.
-Vignette can be found at the repo [website](https://cornelllabofornithology.github.io/stemhelper/).
+Please see the [vignette](https://cornelllabofornithology.github.io/stemhelper/articles/stem-vignette.html) for full examples of how to use the package.